AL-GNN: Privacy-Preserving and Replay-Free Continual Graph Learning via Analytic Learning: Technical Appendices and Supplementary Material

 \paragraph{Interpretation.} This formulation can be interpreted as aggregating information from a node’s local neighborhood, applying a linear transformation, and then passing the result through a non-linear activation.
 The symmetric normalization ensures that nodes with high degrees do not overwhelm their neighbors during aggregation.
 By stacking multiple such layers, GCNs allow information to propagate across multiple hops in the graph, enabling the model to capture both feature and structural information.

-In our work, GCN serves as the backbone feature extractor $\Phi(\cdot)$ to generate expressive node embeddings before applying the analytic classifier.
-Specifically, the GCN processes raw node features and aggregates local neighborhood information to produce intermediate representations.
-These representations are then passed through a Feature Expander module and utilized in our analytic learning paradigm via closed-form ridge regression.
+In our work, GCN serves as the backbone feature extractor $f_{\mathrm{gcn}}(\cdot)$ to generate expressive node embeddings before applying the analytic classifier.
+Specifically, the GCN processes raw node features and aggregates local neighborhood information to produce intermediate representations $\mathbf{H}$.
+These representations are then passed through a fixed feature expansion layer and utilized in our analytic learning paradigm via closed-form ridge regression.

-Unlike traditional end-to-end GCNs which rely entirely on backpropagation for training, our method decouples representation learning and classifier learning: the GCN is trained only in the initial phase, and subsequent incremental updates are performed analytically without backpropagation.
-This design not only improves efficiency in continual learning scenarios, but also avoids catastrophic forgetting by preserving the GCN encoder and updating the classifier in a recursive, memory-free manner.
+Unlike traditional end-to-end GCNs which rely entirely on backpropagation for training, AL-GNN decouples representation learning and classifier learning: the GCN is trained only in the base stage, and subsequent incremental updates are performed analytically without backpropagation.
+This design not only improves efficiency in continual learning scenarios, but also avoids catastrophic forgetting by preserving the GCN encoder and updating the classifier in a recursive, replay-free manner.